gptune/hybridMinimization/README.md

 # hybridMinimization: Monte Carlo Tree Search (MCTS) and Gaussian process (GP) hybrid models for mixed variable surrogate modeling

 ## **Content**

-This is the code repository for the research publication "Hybrid Models for Mixed Variables in Bayesian Optimization" by [Hengrui Luo](https://hrluo.github.io/), [James W. Demmel](http://people.eecs.berkeley.edu/~demmel/), [Younghyun Cho](https://github.com/younghyunc), [Xiaoye S. Li](https://crd.lbl.gov/departments/applied-mathematics/scalable-solvers/members/staff-members/xiaoye-li/) and [Yang Liu](https://crd.lbl.gov/departments/applied-mathematics/scalable-solvers/members/staff-members/yang-liu/).
+This is the code repository for the research publication "Hybrid Parameter Search and Dynamic Model Selection for Mixed-Variable Bayesian Optimization" by [Hengrui Luo](https://hrluo.github.io/), [James W. Demmel](http://people.eecs.berkeley.edu/~demmel/), [Younghyun Cho](https://github.com/younghyunc), [Xiaoye S. Li](https://crd.lbl.gov/departments/applied-mathematics/scalable-solvers/members/staff-members/xiaoye-li/) and [Yang Liu](https://crd.lbl.gov/departments/applied-mathematics/scalable-solvers/members/staff-members/yang-liu/).
-The manuscript of this paper can be accessed at
+The manuscript of this paper can be accessed at [arxiv](https://arxiv.org/abs/2206.01409) and [doi](https://doi.org/10.1080/10618600.2024.2308216)

 Below we describe the files in the folder for your reference.